Why High-Functioning Burnout Is Hard to Spot

 But behind the scenes?

 And still, I kept going.
-Because I believed that’s what strong people do: push through.
+Because I believed that’s what “strong” people do—they push through.

-Until I realized I wasn’t building a life—I was just building a résumé—and the cost was me.
+Until I realized: I wasn’t building a life.
+I was building a résumé and the cost was me.

 You might hear yourself say: